 44. What are some indications for pressure control?

-It is indicated for patients with a low lung compliance, high PIP during volume-controlled ventilation, and in patients with ARDS.
+It is indicated for patients with low lung compliance, high PIP during volume-controlled ventilation, and in patients with ARDS.

 46. Which mode of mechanical ventilation can provide a precise I:E ratio?